-Buttons placed into exclusive or non-exclusive bases (created via the EXCLUSIVE or NONEXCLUSIVE keywords to WIDGET\BASE procedure) are created as two-state "toggle" buttons.
+Buttons placed into exclusive or non-exclusive bases (created via the EXCLUSIVE or NONEXCLUSIVE keywords to WIDGET\BASE procedure) are created as two-state "toggle" buttons-radio buttons (exclusive) or checkboxes (nonexclusive).
 Visually, when a user clicks on an exclusive or nonexclusive button, it remains in the depressed state, either until the user clicks on it again or (in the case of exclusive buttons) until another button in the group is depressed.
 Buttons that toggle in this manner can be used to gather information about a quantity that has two possible states.